17 Perfect Things to Do in Prague in Winter [2024-2025]

 A floating barge on the Vltava River in winter called the Lazne na Lodi, where you can enjoy a sauna and then jump into the Vltava River afterwards, on the Naplavka River Bank.

-Here, for about $6 per hour (140 CZK) you can enjoy a peaceful sauna and even go for a dip in the freezing cold Vltava if you’re brave (or if you’re Finnish).
+Here, for 190 CZK for a 60-minute sauna session (that’s about $8 USD) you can enjoy a peaceful sauna and even go for a dip in the freezing cold Vltava if you’re brave (or Finnish).

-I recommend reserving a place if you really want to visit as it can get crowded at times.
+I recommend reserving a place if you really want to visit.
+It’s only open at night, so you can visit from 5 PM to 11 PM.

 Visit a Prague beer spa.